 Turn off power savings on your paired iPhone

 - Go to the Watch app on your paired iPhone

 - Scroll the list of apps and tap Workout

 Check your System Services settings

-Your iPhone’s Location Services also includes options for overall iOS System Services that connect to Apple’s native apps and services (like Find My and Emergency Calls and SOS).
+Your iPhone’s Location Services also includes overall iOS System Services options that connect to Apple’s native apps and services (like Find My and Emergency Calls and SOS).

-This access includes information from cellular, Wi-Fi, Global Positioning System (GPS) networks, and Bluetooth that all help to determine your location.
+This access includes cellular, Wi-Fi, Global Positioning System (GPS) networks, and Bluetooth that all help determine your location.

 Since both the Workout and Maps apps use this data to track your exercise route, let’s check out these System Services settings to ensure you don’t have anything accidentally turned off.

 Check System Services on your Watch or your paired iPhone

 - On your iPhone or Apple Watch, go to Settings > Privacy > Location Services and scroll down to System Services